School Health

 • Unplug from your devices and engage in person

 Recognizing and addressing the stress and burnout epidemic within schools is crucial for building a positive and healthy learning environment.
-This holiday season, be sure to take care of yourself as much as you take care of others.
+Be sure to take care of yourself as much as you take care of others.
 Being in tune with your mind and body is the first step to combatting burnout, which is why self-care is so utterly important.
 Once you assess your own needs and find techniques that work for YOU, workplace challenges will be a little less dreadful and your life will be a little more fulfilling.

 To kick-start your self-care routine, check out this video